Skip to main contentSkip to navigation

 qcow2 (QEMU Copy-On-Write version 2) uses a two-level reference table system: L1 entries point to L2 tables, and L2 entries point to data clusters.
 This indirection allows sparse allocation, internal snapshots, and backing file chains.
 A separate reference count table tracks cluster usage for copy-on-write operations.

-Proxmox VE environments using cache=none bypass the host page cache, sending writes directly to the storage backend.
+Proxmox VE environments using cache=none skip the host page cache, sending writes directly to the storage backend.
 If the storage loses power during a metadata commit, the L1/L2 tables and reference counts can become inconsistent.
 This is a torn write: the data cluster was written but the L2 entry still points to the old location (or to nothing).
 We scan the qcow2 file for valid cluster boundaries, rebuild the L1/L2 mapping tables from discovered data clusters, and recalculate reference counts.

 Backing file chains (used for Proxmox linked clones) add another failure dimension.
 If the base image is on a different storage backend than the overlay, a failure on either backend breaks the chain.
 Both the base and overlay must be recovered and reconnected for a complete VM image.